NickolasB98/customers-pipeline-dbt-bigquery-project/README.md

-## DBT and BigQuery: A Powerful Duo for Modern Data Engineering
+## Automating Data Transformation with DBT for BigQuery Analytics

 This project demonstrates a practical use case for combining DBT (Data Build Tool) and Google BigQuery for data transformation and warehousing.
 BigQuery is then connected to Google Looker Studio for BI Visualization.